walnuthq/madara-docs/docs/components/starknet_os.md

 SNOS is a Rust library for managing the execution of the Cairo Virtual Machine (CairoVM).
 It runs a specialized Cairo program responsible for executing and verifying transactions, generating execution traces that are later used for proving.

-- A core components of the rollup
-- A Cairo Zero program
-- SNOS is not needed if you run Madara in sequencer mode, because txs are executed by the sequencer/blockifier
-- How does this relate to CairoVM?
-Should CairoVM have its own page?

 ## Responsibilities

 The responsibilities of the SNOS are: